JoeDereje/odin-recipes/README.md

 Introduction

 This project involves building a recipe website, allowing to showcase my web development abiliies and delve into the world of delicious dishes.
-It serves up a fresh recipe wesite, combining my love for food with my web development skills.
+It serves up a fresh recipe website, combining my love for food with my web development skills.
 Buckle up and enjoy!

 It design and build a visually appealing and user-friendly recipe wesite from scratch.
 Implement features like selecting desired recipes, browsing by categories, and viewing detailed instructions.